Amarabright/Inventory-Management-Analysis/README.md

 ---

 ## Data Modelling:
-The intelligence in PowerBi makes it such that tables are automatically joined by creating relationships with them.
+The intelligence in PowerBI makes it such that tables are automatically joined by creating relationships with them.
 However, as someone that understands the dataset and want to get secific insights and information.
 I had to create other relationships and measures to enable me. so I did another model.
-I created 8 dimension tables and 2 fact tables as i hoped for a Star Schema.
+I created 7 dimension tables and 2 fact tables as i hoped for a Star Schema.

 Created Model               |        Automated Model :------------------------:  | :----------------------------------: